g1o/KOMODO2/README.md

 ../projects/my_project/genome_ID_3  0.9  1534
 ```

 Metatada files are specified as follows:

 - Fixed number of columns (minimum 2) separated by tabs.

 - No header.

-  - Each line having a unique identifier (first column) with the path of the
-    genome it is referring to or to genome ID.
+- Each line having a unique identifier (first column) with the path of the genome it is referring to or to genome ID.
 Referred as "genome ID column".

 - One mandatory numeric value in every other column, referred as "variable
     columns".

+---
+### **A dictionary**
-4) A dictionary, tab delimited, linking annotation IDs to their biologically
+tab delimited, linking annotation IDs to their biologically
 meaningful descriptions.
 Our software currently supports two dictionary types:

 * Gene Ontology (GO) - in this case, KOMODO2 will automatically recover
     annotation description and compute values for internal GOs not explicitly
     used to describe data annotation.

 * other - in this case, users need to describe a new dictionary linking
     annotation term IDs (e.g. "46456") to their descriptions (e.g. "All alpha
     proteins"), separated by tabs.
 An example of such file would be: